derekjanni/dsp/statistics/9-2-resampling.md

 [Think Stats Chapter 9 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2010.html#toc90) (resampling)

-For this exercise, I simply modified my existing `hypothesis` file and added some new tests to `RunTests()`.
+For this exercise, I modified my existing `hypothesis` file and added some new wording to `RunTests()`.
 The added tests examine whether the birth weight and pregnancy lenghts vary significantly from first children to other children.
-They also seek to determine whether the resample or permutation models return different results for the same data.
+They also seek to determine whether the resample or permutation models return different approximations for the null hypothesis.

 Next, here's the class `DiffMeansResample` that I wrote and added to `hypothesis`